-NOTE: Programming is identical for Door, Floor and Lift Car Lists.
+NOTE: Programming is identical for a Door List, Floor List and Lift Car List.

 SELECTING A LIST TO PROGRAM.

 The display will first allow you to choose a List to alter.

 Method i - Select by number.
 The <DIGIT> keys are used to enter a number OR the <UP> and <DOWN> Arrows will scroll through the numbers.